 Abscessed Annal Sacs

-If the vet determines the dog is suffering from anal sac problems or this becomes recurrent, talk to him about specialized products like Glandex.
-Glandex makes peanut butter dog treats that improve and support your dog’s digestion and anal sacs’ health by helping the sacs to express easier.
+If the vet determines the dog is suffering from anal sac problems or this becomes recurrent, talk to him or her about specialized products like Glandex.
+Glandex makes peanut butter dog treats that improve and support your dog’s digestion and anal sac health by helping the sacs to express easier.
 They also have some special pet wipes to clean your dog’s rear end.
-These wipes are based on enzymatic cleaners and natural products that are gentle and beneficial for your dog’s anal sacs issues.
+These wipes are based on enzymatic cleaners and natural products that are gentle and beneficial for your dog’s anal sac issues.

 Flea-infested dogs get infected by tapeworms after accidentally ingesting infected fleas containing tapeworm larvae.
 This usually happens while they are grooming and scratching themselves with their teeth.
 Tapeworms are flat and segmented intestinal parasites that cause a dog to scoot.
 In some cases, the tapeworm segments, called proglottids, can be seen around the anal area of the dog.
 They resemble a grain of rice, and they cause irritation or discomfort in the anal area.
 Each released segment carries around 20 tapeworm eggs.

-A vet should confirm the tapeworm infestation with a fecal test and prescribe a deworming praziquantel schedule to your dog.
+A vet should confirm the tapeworm infestation with a fecal test and prescribe a deworming Praziquantel schedule for your dog.
 You should also keep your dog’s flea prevention schedule up to date to avoid re-infestations.
 Consult your vet about an effective way of getting rid of fleas in the home environment.

-In the cases of clogged or infected anal sacs or parasites infestations, your scooting dog will likely also bite or lick its anal area and rear end in an attempt to relieve the pain and discomfort.
+In the cases of clogged or infected anal sacs or parasite infestations, your scooting dog will likely also bite or lick their anal area and rear end in an attempt to relieve the pain and discomfort.

 3. Food Allergies